giobel/giobel.github.io/_posts/2017-02-08-SurvivingAI.md

 - Howard Gardner (American psychologist) has distinguished 9 types of intelligence: linguistic, logic-mathematical, musical, spatial, bodily, interpersonal, intrapersonal, existential and naturalistic.

 **Artificial intelligence (AI) is intelligence demonstrated by a machine or by software.**

-2 very different types of artificial intelligence:
+Two very different types of artificial intelligence:
 - artificial narrow intelligence (ANI) or **weak AI** or ordinary AI:
-    - can carry out any cognitive function that a human can
+    - computers which can play chess better than the best human chess grandmaster
     - no computer can yet beat humans at every intellectual endeavour.
-    - Ordinary AI simply does what we tell it to
+    - simply does what we tell it to
-- artificial general intelligence (AGI  or **strong AI** or full AI.
+- artificial general intelligence (AGI)  or **strong AI** or full AI.
     - can carry out any cognitive function that a human can
     - has the ability to reflect on its goals and decide whether to adjust them
+    - it will have volition
-    - It will have volition.
+    - probably will need to have self-awareness and be conscious
+    - some people prefer the term “machine intelligence”

+ ## 1.2 – A short history of AI research